spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/3-polyglot-python-app.md

 # Create and Deploy a Python Application

-This recipe illustrates how to deploy a Python script as an Data Flow [application](https://docs.spring.io/spring-cloud-dataflow/docs/%dataflow-version%/reference/htmlsingle/#spring-cloud-dataflow-stream-app-dsl).
+This recipe shows how to deploy a Python script as a Data Flow [application](https://docs.spring.io/spring-cloud-dataflow/docs/%dataflow-version%/reference/htmlsingle/#spring-cloud-dataflow-stream-app-dsl).
-Unlike the other applications types (e.g. `source`, `processor` or `sink`), Data Flow does not set deployment properties that wire up producers and consumers when deploying the `app` application type.
+Unlike the other applications types (`source`, `processor`, or `sink`), Data Flow does not set deployment properties that wire up producers and consumers when deploying the `app` application type.
-It is the developer’s responsibility to 'wire up' the multiple applications when deploying in order for them to communicate by using deployment properties.
+It is the developer’s responsibility to "wire up" the multiple applications when deploying, in order for them to communicate by using deployment properties.

-The recipe creates a data processing pipelines that dispatches `input` stream of timestamps to either `even` or `odd` downstream channels.
+The recipe creates a data-processing pipeline that dispatches `input` stream of timestamps to either `even` or `odd` downstream channels.
-Technically the recipe implements the [Dynamic Router](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DynamicRouter.html) integration pattern.
+Technically, the recipe implements the [Dynamic Router](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DynamicRouter.html) integration pattern.
-The Pipeline takes time's source `timestamps` messages from an `timeDest` input channel, depending on the timestamp value it routes the message to dedicated `evenDest` or `oddDest` downstream channels.
+The pipeline takes `timestamps` messages from an `timeDest` input channel.
+Depending on the timestamp value, it routes the message to one of the dedicated `evenDest` or `oddDest` downstream channels.

-The following diagram shows the architecture of the cafe processing pipelines.
+The following diagram shows the architecture of the data-processing pipelines:

 ![SCDF Python Tasks](images/polyglot-python-app-architecture.png)

-As timestamp source will use the prebuilt [Time Source](https://docs.spring.io/spring-cloud-stream-app-starters/docs/%streaming-apps-version%/reference/htmlsingle/#spring-cloud-stream-modules-time-source) application but registered as Data Flow `App` type.
+As a timestamp source, the application uses the prebuilt [Time Source](https://docs.spring.io/spring-cloud-stream-app-starters/docs/%streaming-apps-version%/reference/htmlsingle/#spring-cloud-stream-modules-time-source) application but registers it as the Data Flow `App` type.
 It continuously emits timestamps to a downstream Kafka topic called `timeDest`.

-The `Router` app, implemented by the Python script and packaged as a Docker image, consumes the incoming timestamps from the `timeDest` Kafka topic and according to the timestamp value routes the messages downstream to either the `evenDest` or `oddDest` Kafka topics.
+The `Router` app, implemented by the Python script and packaged as a Docker image, consumes the incoming timestamps from the `timeDest` Kafka topic and, according to the timestamp value, routes the messages downstream to either the `evenDest` Kafka topic or the `oddDest` Kafka topic.

-The `Even Logger` and `Odd Logger` components are the prebuilt [Log Sink](https://docs.spring.io/spring-cloud-stream-app-starters/docs/%streaming-apps-version%/reference/htmlsingle/#spring-cloud-stream-modules-log-sink) applications but registered as Data Flow `App` type.
+The `Even Logger` and `Odd Logger` components are prebuilt [Log Sink](https://docs.spring.io/spring-cloud-stream-app-starters/docs/%streaming-apps-version%/reference/htmlsingle/#spring-cloud-stream-modules-log-sink) applications but are registered as Data Flow `App` type.
-Loggers consume the `evenDest` or `oddDest` topics and prints the incoming message in on the console.
+Loggers consume the `evenDest` or `oddDest` topics and print the incoming message in on the console.

-Apache Kafka will be used as the messaging middleware.
+Apache Kafka is used as the messaging middleware.

 ## Development

-The source code can be found in the samples GitHub [repository](https://github.com/spring-cloud/spring-cloud-dataflow-samples/tree/master/dataflow-website/recipes/polyglot/polyglot-python-app) and downloaded as a zipped archive: [polyglot-python-app.zip](https://github.com/spring-cloud/spring-cloud-dataflow-samples/raw/master/dataflow-website/recipes/polyglot/polyglot-python-app.zip).
+You can find the source code in the samples GitHub [repository](https://github.com/spring-cloud/spring-cloud-dataflow-samples/tree/master/dataflow-website/recipes/polyglot/polyglot-python-app) and download it as a zipped archive: [polyglot-python-app.zip](https://github.com/spring-cloud/spring-cloud-dataflow-samples/raw/master/dataflow-website/recipes/polyglot/polyglot-python-app.zip).

-The [python_router_app.py](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/polyglot/polyglot-python-app/python_router_app.py) implements the timestamp Router application logic.
+The [python_router_app.py](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/polyglot/polyglot-python-app/python_router_app.py) implements the timestamp router application logic:

 ```python
 from kafka import KafkaConsumer, KafkaProducer